Fin Categories is currently in closed beta

 Using Fin Categories

-Escalation rules in Fin Guidance enable you to combine detected Fin Categories with other user or company data to build precise rule-based logic that determines when Fin should hand off.
-Escalation rules are evaluated and triggered deterministically, ensuring maximum reliability.
+Rule-based escalation guidance enables you to combine detected Fin categories with other user or company data to build precise rule-based logic that determines when Fin should hand off.
+Rule-based escalation guidance is evaluated and triggered deterministically, ensuring maximum reliability.

-Escalation rules work alongside text-based escalation guidance (which works best for soft signals in natural language nuance).
+Rule-based escalation guidance work alongside Scenario-based escalation guidance (which works best for soft signals in natural language nuance).

-To make it easy for you to configure routing and handover behavior when Fin escalates a conversation to the team, you can create branches in workflows based on which escalation rule in Fin Guidance has been applied.
+To make it easy for you to configure routing and handover behavior when Fin escalates a conversation to the team, you can create branches in workflows based on which Escalation Guidance has been applied.
 This gives you full control of how Fin routes to the team for specific scenarios.

 In workflows to define handover logic